English Language Learner (ELL) Courses

 #304E2 – PRE-ALGEBRA 1B - 5 CREDITS

-This course is the second in a three-course sequence designed to teach students who did not meet proficiency on the NJASK8 and/or are in need of furthering their Algebra 1 readiness skills: Problem solving, number sense, data analysis, are themes that are blended within the core content that is focused on preparing students for success in Algebra 1.
+This course is the second in a three-course sequence designed to teach students who did not meet proficiency on an 8th grade standardized assessment and/or are in need of furthering their Algebra 1 readiness skills: Problem solving, number sense, data analysis, are themes that are blended within the core content that is focused on preparing students for success in Algebra 1.

 #334E - ACADEMIC ALGEBRA 1 - 5 CREDITS